-The insurer/group should assume a US\$44 billion industry property (shake and fire following) loss including consideration of demand surge.
+The insurer/group should assume a US\$44 billion industry property (shake and fire following) loss, including consideration of demand surge.

 a.
-Residential property US\$30.50 billion b.
+Residential property US\$30.50 billion

+b.
 Commercial property US\$13.50 billion

 c.
-Workers Compensation US\$2.50 billion
+Workers compensation US\$2.50 billion

 d.
 Marine US\$1.50 billion

 e.
-Personal Accident US\$0.50 billion
+Personal accident US\$0.50 billion

 f.
 Auto US\$0.50 billion

 The insurer/group should consider all other lines of business that would be affected by the event.
-For Personal Accident and Workers Compensation losses, the insurer/group should assume that there will be 1,000 deaths and 10,000 injuries as a result of the earthquake and that 50% of those injuried will have Personal Accident cover.
+For example, for personal accident and workers compensation losses, the insurer/group should assume that there will be 1,000 deaths and 10,000 injuries due to the earthquake and that 50% of those injured will have personal accident cover.

-For business interruption, the insurer/group should assume that the overland transport systems are severely damaged and business impacted, leading to significant business interruption exposure for a period of 30 days.
+For business interruption, the insurer/group should assume that the overland transport systems are severely damaged, and business impacted, leading to significant business interruption exposure for a period of 30 days.
 This is restricted to the inner zone of maximum earthquake intensities.